-Isaac was found in a school yard in Spain by a friend of ours who was living in the area at the time.
+Isaac was found in a schoolyard in Spain by a friend living in the area at the time.
 He was a few weeks old at the time, we think and being attacked by the children.
-He was taken to a rescue organisation but unfortunately due to the high number of street dogs in the area and the demand for the rescue’s services, Isaac was due to be put to sleep.
+He was taken to a rescue organisation, but unfortunately, due to the high number of street dogs in the area and the demand for the rescue’s services, Isaac was due to be put to sleep.

 Our friend stepped in again and adopted him.
 Isaac lived with them until he was around 5-6 months old.

-Our friends made the decision that they were going to move home to England.
+Our friends decided that they were going to move home to England.
 They arranged homes for the collection of dogs they had gathered by this point.
-Some were re homed in Spain and others in England.
+Some were re-homed in Spain and others in England.

-Those dogs who were being brought to England needed to go through quarantine to get their travel documents.
+Those dogs brought to England needed to go through quarantine to get their travel documents.

 So we brought him home.
-Now I’ve talked about the trouble we had with training in the early days already.
-Isaac has brought us some laugh until it hurts moments, many if you don’t laugh you’d cry moments and so much love and affection..
+I’ve already talked about the trouble we had with training in the early days.
+Isaac has brought us some laugh-until-it-hurts moments, many if you don’t laugh, you’d cry moments, and so much love and affection.

-Now, if you will stay with me, I would like to jump ahead a bit.
-Ok, well, a fair bit.
+Now, if you will stay with me, I would like to jump ahead a bit—okay, well, a fair bit.

-As Issac got older, he seemed to be in excellent health for such an old man.
-Hes always been a little overweight so when his weight dropped back down to his “ideal” roughly 9kg, no one was overly concerned.
+As Isaac aged, he seemed to be in excellent health for such an old man.
+He'd always been a little overweight, so no one was overly concerned when his weight dropped back to his “ideal,” roughly 9kg.

-He has a bit of arthritis in his back legs, his hearing is going, and his dental hygiene leaves a fair bit to be desired.
-But for his age, healthy.
+He has some arthritis in his back legs, his hearing is deteriorating, and his dental hygiene leaves a fair bit to be desired, but for his age, he is healthy.

-We made the decision to take him to the vet.
+We decided to take him to the vet.
 Our local vets were not entirely sure what was happening but thought it might be something to do with his heart.
 Perhaps he was experiencing heart failure.

-So, the fat dog and I relax in the reception, doing some people-watching for a while.
-The vet takes him back to try and get an ultrasound of his heart.
+So, the fat dog and I relax in the reception, people-watching for a while.
+The vet takes him back to try to get an ultrasound of his heart.

 Does Sir Newton comply?
 Does he heck!
 They try but struggle to get a good image.

-On consideration, we decided it was for the best to take him to the emergency vet, where he would hopefully be able to see a specialist.
+After considering all the options, we decided it was best to take him to the emergency vet hospital, where he could hopefully see a specialist.

 Isaac was kept in the hospital overnight.
-They said, from what they could tell, his heart looked ok, but there was fluid on his lungs.
+They said, from what they could tell, his heart looked ok, but there was fluid in his lungs.

 The following day, Isaac goes under anaesthetic for more detailed imaging to try and figure out what is going on.
-They also took some samples of the fluid on his lungs.
+They also took some samples of the fluid in his lungs.

 My heart sank when the phone rang hours earlier than expected.
 Something was going on.

-All I could think was please let him be ok.
+All I could think of was to please let him be okay.

 There was some scarring on his lungs, but more concerning, they had found a mass in his abdomen and wanted to know about his bowel habits and if he had been vomiting.